 This was probably what Job was taught.
 It may have been force of habit.
 It was probably the way Job had always viewed the world.
 He had always chalked up the good fortune he enjoyed to his good living.
 His view of the world had never really been tested.

-Over the next seven days, Job sat in silent mourning, stewing over all that he lost, and his friends came alongside and joined him.
-(Job 2:13) They viewed the world the same way.
+We see from their “counsel” to him that they viewed the world the same way.
 Good people are rewarded with good things.
 Job had said that very thing many times over to other people in their misfortunes.
 “Just be good (like me) and everything will go well with you.”

 I used to think of Job’s friends rather negatively.
 After all, the story of Job focuses on their questionable advice and their lack of sympathy and understanding.
 God even reprimands them in the end.

-They didn’t say anything until Job finally broke the silence.
+In fact, they didn’t say anything until Job finally broke the silence.

 We see this in the challenge initially made to him: “Behold, you have instructed many….
 But now it has come to you, and you are impatient; it touches you, and you are dismayed.
 Is not your fear of God your confidence, and the integrity of your ways your hope?”
 (Paraphrasing Job 4:2-6)

 I wonder how many times Job had used these same words before, maybe to the very friend who now spoke them back to Job.
 “I thought your faith gave you confidence!
 You said, ‘Just live right, like me, and everything will be good!”

-Reading in between the lines, much of the Book of Job is an exploration of the idea that “bad things shouldn’t happen to good people”; and if a person leads a good life, they will reap their rewards.
+Reading in between the lines, much of the Book of Job is an exploration of the idea that “bad things shouldn’t happen to good people”; and if a person leads a good life, they should reap their rewards.
 We see a similar attitude in the American faith movement.
 If you would just have enough faith, you won’t be sick; you won’t be poor; God will give you everything you ask… if you ask in faith.

-The same attitude he had toward others was mirrored in his friends’ attitudes and questionable counsel they gave him.
+The same attitude he previously had toward others was mirrored in his friends’ attitudes and questionable counsel they gave him.
 These attitudes are reflected in the Pharisees in the Gospels and religious people we know today… maybe even you and me at times.

-Leading a good life doesn’t ensure that we will reap our rewards.
+Leading a good life doesn’t ensure that we will reap good rewards in this life.
 This is a harsh truth, and the Book of Job doesn’t shy away from that fact.
 Acknowledging this helps us to have sympathy for people going through tough times.

 The age old question is: why?
-I am not going to tackle the problem of evil in the next blog post, Job: When the Tables Are Turned Part 3, but I am going to explore how we should respond to these realities: how we should view ourselves, others and God.
+I am not going to tackle the problem of evil in the next blog post, Job: When the Tables Are Turned Part 3, but I am going to explore how we should respond to these realities and how we should view ourselves, others and God.